namishh/crystal/.github/README.md

 <div align='center'>
   <h1>冬 | fuyu | winter | ☃️ </h1>
-  <h4>nix dotfiles that will 200% break your system</h4>
+  <h4>100% nix dotfiles that will 200% break your system</h4>
 </div>

 Welcome to my nix dotfiles!
 This repo contains all my nix files that I have in my `/etc/nixos` folder!
-For my awesomewm config only checkout [this branch](https://github.com/chadcat7/fuyu/tree/the-awesome-config)! <br>
+For my awesomewm config checkout [this branch](https://github.com/chadcat7/fuyu/tree/the-awesome-config)! <br>

 > **Warning**
 >